weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 is differentiable), that f' is a continuous mapping of U into the set Q of all invertible elements of L(R"), and that inversion is a continuous mapping of Q onto Q, by Theorem 9.8.
-If we combine these facts with (52), we see that ge €'(V).
+If we combine these facts with (52), we see that ge  \in '(V).

 This completes the proof.

 Remark.
-The full force of the assumption that f€ €'(E) was only used in the last paragraph of the preceding proof.
+The full force of the assumption that f \in   \in '(E) was only used in the last paragraph of the preceding proof.
 Everything else, down to Eq.
-(52), was derived from the existence of f(x) for x € E, the invertibility of f'(a), and the continuity off" at just the point a.
+(52), was derived from the existence of f(x) for x  \in  E, the invertibility of f'(a), and the continuity off" at just the point a.
 In this connection, we refer to the article by A. Nijenhuis in Amer.
 Math.
 Monthly, vol. 81, 1974, pp. 969-980.

 The following is an immediate consequence of part (a) of the inverse function theorem.

-9.25 Theorem Iff is a €’-mapping d an open set E c R" into R" and if f'(x) is invertiblefor every x € E, then f(W) is an open subset d R"for every open set W cE.
+9.25 Theorem Iff is a  \in ’-mapping d an open set E c R" into R" and if f'(x) is invertiblefor every x  \in  E, then f(W) is an open subset d R"for every open set W cE.

 In other words, f is an open mapping of E into R".

-The hypotheses made in this theorem ensure that each point x € E has a neighborhood in which f is 1-1.
+The hypotheses made in this theorem ensure that each point x  \in  E has a neighborhood in which f is 1-1.
 This may be expressed by saying that f is locally one-to-one in E. But f need not be 1-1 in E under these circumstances.
 For an example, see Exercise 17.